 In your Leadfeeder dashboard, you can also see how prospects behave on your website.

 Set up email or Slack notifications, and you’ll always know when a prospect crosses from one stage of the buyer’s journey to the next.
-You can also integrate Leadfeeder with LinkedIn Sales Navigator, and popular CRM software, so your data is never siloed.
+You can also integrate Leadfeeder with popular CRM software, so your data is never siloed.

 That means you have access to richer, more contextual data about each prospect throughout the entire journey to closed customer.